 The common signs of myelodysplastic syndrome depend on the type of blood cells affected by the condition.
 If the number of healthy red blood cells has decreased, then the individual may develop anemia.
 In many cases, the development of anemia requiring blood transfusions may result from the development of myelodysplastic syndrome.

 The risk of being diagnosed with the condition increases with age.
-There are several different treatments that can be used to manage myelodysplastic syndrome, but there is no known cure for the condition.
+Several different treatments can be used to manage myelodysplastic syndrome, but there is no known cure for the condition.
 If the condition develops into leukemia, the cancer will be aggressive and will be very resistant to most types of treatment.

 Do I have a Benzene Lawsuit?

-The Toxic Tort Litigation Group at our law firm is an experienced team of trial lawyers that focus exclusively on the representation of plaintiffs in Benzene lawsuits.
+The Toxic Tort Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus exclusively on the representation of plaintiffs in Benzene lawsuits.
 We are handling individual and group litigation nationwide and currently accepting new Benzene cases in all 50 states.

-If you or a loved one have been exposed to Benzene and developed a form of leukemia or other blood related disease, you should contact us immediately.
+If you or a loved one have been exposed to Benzene and developed a form of leukemia or other blood-related disease, you should contact us immediately.
 You may be entitled to compensation and we can help.